What is Historica Ozashiki: The 15th Kyoto Historica International Film Festival

 Kimura

-This is a highly anticipated work, which we hope to release either the year after next or next year, but it is quite labor-intensive, so I hope everyone can be patient in the meantime.
+This is a highly anticipated work, and we hope to release it in the next year or the year after, but it’s quite labor-intensive, so we appreciate your patience.

-We collaborate with various artists to create games, including musicians and curious creators, thus creating games like this one which involves exploring a pixel art world in 2D.
-This game is available for free on mobile, so if you’re interested, please download and play it later.
+We collaborate with various artists to create games, including musicians and others in the music industry, and this game allows players to walk through a 2D pixel art world.
+It is available for free on mobile, so please consider downloading and playing if you’re interested.

 What are “Indie Games”?

-Famous examples include Undertale, which became incredibly popular worldwide, as well as Cuphead, resembling Pixar or Disney cartoons, and Minecraft, which was originally an indie game developed by a single individual.
+Famous examples include “Undertale“, which became immensely popular worldwide, as well as “Cuphead“, which is reminiscent of Pixar and Disney animations, and “Minecraft“, initially developed as an indie game by one person.

 Harada

-You wouldn’t really think of Minecraft as an indie game, would you?
+It’s hard to think of Minecraft as an indie game now.

 Kimura